Foot & Ankle Surgeons Examine Strategies to Treat Ulcers Before They Start

 According to foot and ankle surgeons from the American College of Foot and Ankle Surgeons (ACFAS), foot ulcers can be caused by many different ailments in the body, from diabetes, to circulatory problems, to issues with the mechanics of the foot or leg.
 Foot and ankle surgeons need to dig deep to find the underlying causes and use treatment methods beyond just caring for the wound itself to fix the problem and prevent the wounds from reoccurring.

 “Structural factors of the foot and leg can lead to foot sores caused by rubbing or an imbalance.
-When the patient also has circulatory issues, a sore on the foot can be difficult to heal,” says John Steinberg, DPM, FACFAS, a Washington, DC foot and ankle surgeon and president-elect of the American College of Foot and Ankle Surgeons.
+When the patient also has circulatory issues, a sore on the foot can be difficult to heal,” says John Steinberg, DPM, FACFAS, a Washington, DC foot and ankle surgeon and president of the American College of Foot and Ankle Surgeons.
 “We work with a patient to change the mechanics of the foot so the rub creating the ulcer is alleviated, especially to prevent sores from appearing repeatedly, a warning sign for amputation.”

-Procedures to stabilize the foot and help with rubbing include lengthening and releasing tendons (tendon balancing and transfers) to help feet and ankles move more efficiently; cutting of the bones (osteotomies) to reposition them in a more aligned position; fusing the joints (arthrodesis) to create stability in the foot/ankle; replacing the joint (arthroplasty) to restore joint range of motion; and correction of deformities, such as hammertoes, bunions, flat foot, high arches and bone spurs.
+Procedures to stabilize the foot and to help with rubbing include lengthening and releasing tendons (tendon balancing and transfers) to help feet and ankles move more efficiently; cutting of the bones (osteotomies) to reposition them in a more aligned position; fusing the joints (arthrodesis) to create stability in the foot/ankle; replacing the joint (arthroplasty) to restore joint range of motion; and correction of deformities, such as hammertoes, bunions, flat foot, high arches and bone spurs.